This Day In Music: July 12

 July 12, 1950 ~ Paul Charles Caravello, commonly known as drummer Eric Carr, born in Brooklyn, New York, USA ~ Influenced by Ringo Starr, John Bonham, Keith Moon, Lenny White.
 Joined rock band Kiss in 1980, taking over from Peter Criss, recording over half a dozen albums with the band until his death of heart cancer at age 41.
 Co-wrote Don't Leave Me Lonely, recorded by Bryan Adams for his 1983 Cuts Like A Knife album.
 Carr also guested on the WOW album, recorded by Wendy O Williams in 1984 following her split from the Plasmatics ~ Carr passed away in 1991

-July 12, 1948 ~ Rock, blues, country, jazz bassist Tom Robb, full name Thomas James Robb, born in Passaic, New Jersey, USA ~ In-demand touring and session musician in Atlanta and Nashville scenes.
-Member of the Marshall Tucker Band during the mid-1980s.
-Noted for his bass playing on Alicia Bridges' 1978 hit song I Love The Nightlife.
-Present on albums by Mylon LeFevre, Pyramid, Johnny Nash, Melissa Manchester, Dionne Warwick, Bettye LaVette (Tell Me A Lie), Deborah Allen, Tammy Wynette (Higher Ground), Marie Osmond, Vern Gosdin, Ricky Van Shelton, John Jarvis, Eddie Rabbitt, Holly Dunn, the Winans, and Crystal Gayle ~ Robb passed away in 2006
+July 12, 1948 ~ Rock, blues, country, jazz bassist Tom Robb, full name Thomas James Robb, born in Passaic, New Jersey, USA ~ Noted for his bass playing on the 1978 Billboard Hot 100 No.5 hit I Love The Nightlife by Alicia Bridges.
+An in-demand session musician throughout his career, Robb has appeared on albums by Mylon LeFevre, Pyramid, Johnny Nash, Melissa Manchester, Dionne Warwick, Bettye LaVette (Tell Me A Lie), Deborah Allen, Tammy Wynette (Higher Ground), Marie Osmond, Vern Gosdin, Ricky Van Shelton, John Jarvis, Eddie Rabbitt, Holly Dunn, the Winans, and Crystal Gayle.
+Robb is also known as a member of the Marshall Tucker Band during the mid-1980s ~ Robb passed away in 2006

 July 12, 1948 ~ Singer, guitarist, songwriter Walter Egan born in Jamaica, New York, USA ~ Best known for his Billboard Hot 100 top 10 hit Magnet And Steel of his 1978 Not Shy sophomore album.
 Self-penned and co-produced with Lindsey Buckingham and Richard Dashut it would feature Stevie Nicks on backing vocals